salman-mustafa1230/transactionAssignment/README.md

 1. Configured under batch/ package.
 2. Jobs can be triggered via [api/batch/run](http://localhost:8080/swagger-ui/index.html#/job-controller/runBatchJob) endpoint.
-3. Used custom converter for date and time as its not available by default.
+3. Used a custom converter for date and time as it's not available by default.
 4. Spring batch configurations are in BatchConfiguration.java file.
 5. Used flyway migrations for creating the transaction table.
 6. **Example:** Transaction Batch Job reads transactions from txt file in chunks, processes them, and writes results to DB in chunks as well.

 # Future proofing
-1. We can separate out the Batch job so it can use separate resource based on scalability needs.
+1. We can separate out the Batch job so it can use a separate resource based on scalability needs.
 2. CI/CD pipeline integration with Docker & Kubernetes.
-3. Enable Actuator to monitor metrics or can be monitored by other observability tools like Datadog.
+3. Enable the Actuator to monitor metrics, or it can be monitored by other observability tools like Datadog.

 ## Architecture